xcart/xcart-docs/_pages/kb_en/general_setup/migration/migration-from-xcart4-to-xcart5.md

 The migration of data from X-Cart 4 to X-Cart 5 is based on the model importing.
 The data is processed in chunks, and the process may take a while depending on the volume of data that needs to be transitioned.

-The following settings are available via the file `<X-Cart>/etc/config.local.php` in your X-Cart 5 installation:
+The following settings are available via the `<X-Cart>/etc/config.local.php` file in your X-Cart 5 installation:

 - **migration_chunk_length** defines the number of records to be processed during one iteration.
-The greater the value the faster the process will go, but more likely that the process will be timed out by the server;
+The greater the value the faster the process will go, but it will be more likely that the process will be timed out by the server;
 - **disable_secret_check** disables secret key check while connecting to DB;
 - **disable_ssl_check** disables SSL check for URL-related operations;
 - **disable_follow_redirects** disables following HTTP redirects when processing URLs;